zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 564.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode to help you improve your English even faster.
+Go there to download a Learning Guide for this episode to help you improve your English even faster.
 Yo u can also take a look at our other ESL courses on the website.

 This episode is called “Working in a Laboratory.”
 It’s a dialogue between Tony and Gale using vocabulary you would find in a scientific la boratory.
 Let’s get started.